kipe/enocean/README.md

 If not installed already, install [pip](https://pypi.python.org/pypi/pip) by running

-`sudo apt-get install python-pip`
+`sudo apt-get install python3-pip`

 After pip is installed, install the module by running

-`sudo pip install enocean` (or `sudo pip install git+https://github.com/kipe/enocean.git` if you want the "bleeding edge").
+`sudo pip install enocean-async` (or `sudo pip install git+https://github.com/kipe/enocean.git` if you want the "bleeding edge").

 After this, it's just a matter of running `enocean_example.py` and pressing the learn button on magnetic contact or temperature switch or pressing the rocker switch.